kbase/cdm-spark-events/design/design.md

 ### Error handling

-* After a specified number of failures for processing a job's output, the Kafka message, with new fields including the error message and stacktrace, will be sent to a Kafka deal letter queue (DLQ).
+* After a specified number of failures for processing a job's output, the Kafka message, with new fields including the error message and stacktrace, will be sent to a Kafka dead letter queue (DLQ).
 * For now manual processing will be required to examine the messages and start an event processor pointed at the DLQ.